aro-network/aro-docs/docs/campaign-hub/aro-testnet.md

 **Both Jades and Badges are key metrics for determining eligibility for future drops after the Testnet ends**.

-`5%` of the total supply of `$ARO` tokens will be allocated to all pre-Mainnet (including Previewnet and Testnet) users for their valuable support and contributions to the development of the ARO Network.
+`5%` of the total supply of `$ARO` tokens will be allocated to all pre-TGE (before `$ARO` token can be utilized as an incentives to edge resource providers) users for their valuable support and contributions to the development of the ARO Network.

 ### For Users from Previewnet